 What is it that makes for the best string quartet pieces?
 Beautiful, memorable melodies, polished harmonies, and a touch of heart, no doubt.
 ‘All of Me’ has all these things and more.
 John Legend’s masterful pop ballad sounds almost like classical music at times, reaffirming time and again its place in the string quartet canon.

-Making the transition from chamber music to pop music seamlessly, Grazia Strings here perform a heart-rending cover of ‘All Of Me’
+Making the transition from chamber music to pop music seamlessly, Dolce Strings here perform a heart-rending cover of ‘All Of Me’

 Thinking Out Loud by Ed Sheeran